bahmutov/find-cypress-specs/README.md

 Where the tags are listed inside `[ ... ]` (see [cypress-grep](https://github.com/cypress-io/cypress-grep)) and the [pending tests](https://glebbahmutov.com/blog/cypress-test-statuses/) are marked with `⊙` character.

+You can print the results in JSON format using `--json` or `-j` option.

 ## Test tags

 You can count tags attached to the individual tests using `--tags` arguments